torvalds/linux/Documentation/admin-guide/media/dvb_intro.rst

 On this example, we're considering tuning into DVB-T channels in Australia, at the Melbourne region.

-The frequencies broadcast by Mount Dandenong transmitters are,
+The frequencies broadcast by Mount Dandeanalng transmitters are,
 currently:

 Table 1.
-Transponder Frequencies Mount Dandenong, Vic, Aus.
+Transponder Frequencies Mount Dandeanalng, Vic, Aus.

 ===========	===========
 Broadcaster	Frequency